ssrg-vt/FoxDec/README.md

 ## Verifiably correct lifting <a name="lift"></a>

-The following figure illustrates FoxDec’s design, which formally verifies the lifting of a binary executable  B<sub>0</sub> to a machine-independent intermediate representation (MIIR).
+The following figure illustrates FoxDec’s design, which formally verifies the lifting of a binary executable  _B_<sub>0</sub> to a machine-independent intermediate representation (MIIR).
 A key element of this design is that it enables a formal proof of correctness of the lifted MIIR.
-The formal verification approach is called translation validation.
+The formal verification approach is called [translation validation][pnueli98].
 With this approach, a lifter is used to produce an MIIR from a binary.
 The MIIR is recompiled into a binary executable, B<sub>r</sub>.
 We now state that the lift is done trustworthily, if it can be proven that B<sub>0</sub> and B<sub>r</sub> are semantically equivalent.

 <p align="center">
 <img src="foxdec-jpeg.jpg" alt="FoxDec's design" style="width:75%; height:auto;">